 In courtship, the male struts towards the female with the crest erect and tail feathers spread wide.
 He also nods and bobs and flicks his head from side to side, emitting a low chuckling call.
 These displays are often performed during the process of nest preparation and many such displays usually precede the actual mating.

 Sulphur-crested cockatoos prefer to nest in hollow limbs of eucalyptus trees, usually high up over watercourses.
 Along the Murray River they have also been seen to nest in cliff holes.

 Both male and female birds shred the inside of the limb to create a layer of chewed wood dust on the bottom of the nest.
 The female lays two (or rarely three) white, oval-shaped eggs.

 Both male and female incubate the eggs, which hatch after about 30 days.
-Chicks remain in the nest for about 6 weeks, then fly out to join the rest of the flock.
+Chicks remain in the nest for about six weeks, then fly out to join the rest of the flock.

 Chicks remain close to their parents even after they have reached full size.
 They will sidle up to the parent along a tree branch, giving a pathetic, wheezing call.
 The parent then regurgitates food from the crop, pumping it into the young bird’s beak.
 This pumping causes the chick to make a rhythmic, high-pitched chirping noise as it is being fed.

-Sulphur-crested Cockatoos reach sexual maturity at about 6 or 7 years of age.
-They live several decades in the wild, and are known to live to near 100 years old in captivity.
+Sulphur-crested cockatoos reach sexual maturity at about six or seven years of age.
+They live several decades in the wild and are known to live to near 100 years old in captivity.